Citizenry/platform/docs/design/user-testing-script-examples.md

 #### Preamble

-We are improving the way that users can ‘tag’ and assign a label to specific kinds of data within an Ushahidi deployment so that the process of extracting meaningful insights from data will be easier.
+We are improving the way that users can ‘tag’ and assign a label to specific kinds of data within an StreetSignal deployment so that the process of extracting meaningful insights from data will be easier.
 We’re particularly interested in how clear the method of ‘tagging’ is within our system.
 We’d like to get your feedback on some pages of a process.
 I’ll ask you to complete some simple tasks and I’ll be asking questions as you complete these tasks.
 You have no need to feel pressure here, we’re testing the pages, not you, so don’t be afraid to explore and speak your mind.
 In fact we’d encourage you to be an honest and talkative as possible.